semillacaramelo/FTBA/docs/dependency_management.md

 2. This eliminates the need to track the library code in our own repository
 3. Updates can be managed by simply updating the dependency specification

-### Important Note on Package Name
+### Important Notes on Deriv API Package

-The Deriv API package has a naming inconsistency that should be noted:
+The Deriv API package has several important considerations:

+1. **Naming Inconsistency**:
    - The GitHub repository is named `python-deriv-api`
    - The package is imported in code as `deriv_api`
    - The correct dependency specification uses `#egg=python-deriv-api`

+2. **Version Requirements**:
+   - The package requires `websockets==10.3` specifically
+   - Using any other version of `websockets` will cause dependency conflicts

-This inconsistency can lead to installation issues if not addressed properly.
+These inconsistencies can lead to installation issues if not addressed properly.

 ## Installation